perzarys/homeassistant/scripts/device_monitor/README.md

 It uses InfluxDB data to calculate:

-- Median active duration
+- Mean and median active duration

-- Median inactive duration
+- Mean and median inactive duration

+You can configure which statistic (mean or median) to use for alert thresholds, while both values are always written to InfluxDB for historical tracking and analysis.

 Then it: